© 2009-2019 William Frank | Tuckford Bunny Press | Selden, NY |

 or retrieval system, without the prior written permission of the author.

-election and silence, each sonnet its own religious reliquary.
+silence, each sonnet its own religious reliquary.

-below to give you a small idea of the music and the scope.
+give you a small idea of the music and the scope.

 I have come to love with right and love's contention.